 There is no one right answer on when to sell a stock.
-Generally, you should not decide to sell a stock simply because the price went up or down.
+However, a general rule is that you should never sell a stock simply because the price went up or down.

-So, when is the right time to sell a stock?
-Some general reasons an investor may sell a stock are because:
+So when is the right time to sell a stock?
+Some reasons to sell are:

 - The stock price is increasing rapidly

 - Company has bad press

 - Taking advantage of gains or you need immediate cash

 Sometimes, knowing when to buy a stock is much easier than selling.
 This is because buying stock represents value gained, whereas selling stock too early represents a loss of value.